Associate Professor of Ministry Development

 - 21st Century Evangelism

 - Book review: Church for Every Context: An Introduction to Theology and Practice.
-By Michael Moynagh with Philip Harrold (London: SCM Press, 2012) for Anglican Theological Review, forthcoming.
+By Michael Moynagh with Philip Harrold (London: SCM Press, 2012) for Anglican Theological Review, Spring 2017.

 - Book review: Opening the Field of Practical Theology: An Introduction.
 Edited by Kathleen A. Cahalan and Gordon S. Mikoski.
 (Maryland, Plymouth UK: Rowman & Littlefield, 2014) for Anglican Theological Review, June 2016.